All right, all the big gun media people are saying that Trump's going to endorse Romney now.

 They'll give up the notion that cell phones cause cancer.

-But how long is it going to be before they start warning us of the dangers of hemorrhoids?
+But how long is it going to be before they start warning us of the dangers of hemorrhoids as a result of texting and using your cell phone on the toilet?

 Okay, Donald Trump has confirmed he's going to endorse Romney.

-He also cited Romney's performances in debates and said his tough stance on China as a reasons.
+He also cited Romney's performances in debates and said his tough stance on China as reasons.

 And furthermore, Trump is going to say that he will not run for president third party if Romney becomes the nominee.

-So if it isn't Mitt, he might still run third party.
+So if it isn't meant, he might still run third party.

-So Trump is holding the party in the country hostage.
+So Trump is holding the party and the country hostage.

 Here's Robert in San Diego.